We built it and they came.

 This inefficiency wasn’t just a problem for the thirsty guests, but also the owners losing out on sales because of this bottleneck.
 Josh came up with an idea to create a system that would be like an ATM for beer, wine and cocktails.
 This idea turned into Powerpoints and the Powerpoints led to an itch to bring a solution that solved this problem in the market.

 Since no one was willing to buy this system, Josh invested $10,000 to make two coolers with wheels and table tops that had self-serve taps in them.
 He lined up a customer that agreed to lease them and he was on his way.
 They were working okay, but he realized he needed a manufacturing partner.
 He heard about an Irish company that was looking to sell its own mobile draft tables in the U.S. They had a deal with beverage giant Diageo, which gave the product credibility.
 Goodman ditched his own tables, flew to Ireland and wound up launching its U.S. operations in 2010.
 His small team sold 174 mobile units, but the mobile product was plagued by technical problems.
-The company in Ireland was forced to close its doors in 2012, despite revenue from the US business growing from $200k in 2010 to $1.2M in 2012.
+The Irish company was forced to close its doors in 2012, despite U.S. business revenue growth from $200k in 2010 to $1.2M in 2012.

 The future is bright for PourMyBeer.
 The main reason for this is we’ve built a strong foundation with every stakeholder that interacts with our company.
 Our suppliers, customers, partners, investors, and employees are laser-focused on continuing to provide a great user experience.
 We’ve successfully integrated with businesses that complement ours.
 An example of this was standardizing the product database through partnerships with Untappd and BeerBoard.
 Both of the companies have mature product databases with style, ABV, IBU, and notes.
 They also have upwards of one million different beers to choose from.
 This makes building or changing your tap list a much faster and consistent process.

 We’re excited that we’ve got end-to-end integrations with 10 industry-leading POS companies.
-When a customer pours with an RFID card that’s been attached to their open tab, their pour data is sent to the POS and the pour is added to that tab.
-You can check our integrations page to learn more, but this allows our customers to utilize their existing POS to manage staff, sales, back of house and everything else that comes with a full-service POS system.
+When a customer pours using an RFID card that’s been attached to their open tab, their pour data is sent to the POS and the pour is added to that tab.
+You can check our integrations page to learn more, but this allows our customers to utilize their existing POS to manage staff, sales, back of the house, and everything else that comes with a full-service POS system.